-This month February is Heart Awareness Month, which gives us the perfect opportunity to discuss many foods as well as lifestyle and living habits that contribute to heart health.
+This month is Heart Awareness Month, which gives us the perfect opportunity to discuss foods, lifestyle and living habits that contribute to heart health.
 We will also be talking about heart disease, what it means, how it is affecting the United States, and what we can do to keep our loved ones protected.
 In this article we will guide you through simple and easy steps to better care for your hearts.

 Facts to Know:

 Cardiovascular disease, including, heart disease and stroke is currently the leading cause of death in the United States.
 The U.S. Department of Health and Human Services reports over 2,000 Americans die each day from cardiovascular disease.
 The best way to reduce your risk and not be a statistic is to empower yourself with the proper preventative steps keeping your heart as healthy as possible.

 Million Hearts – a fabulous organization focused on enhancing cardiovascular disease prevention – MH has established a national initiative working with communities, health systems, federal agencies, nonprofit organizations, as well as private-sector partners, preventing one million heart attacks and strokes by 2017.

 - Improving the quality of care for ABCS

 - Focusing clinical attention on the prevention of heart attack and stroke

 - Educating the public in leading a heart-healthy lifestyle – and what that looks like

 - Improving prescription and adherence to appropriate medications for the ABCS